It's not day or night, it's space? |

 Inspired by this encounter, Klein developed a way of making monochrome paintings using blue pigment from the lapis lazuli stone.

-When you look at the monochomes, there's this felling of being completely absorbed into space Alexander told ET (pun intended on my part there:-)
+When you look at the monochromes, there's this feeling of being completely absorbed into space Alexander told ET (pun intended on my part there:-).

 ET then says to Alexander, "That's wonderful."